az1z1ally/GitGet/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.

 ## What it does
-Download Files & Folder from github repo with one click
+Download Files & Folder from github public repos with one click

 ## Development server